top of page

 Squat

-Squatting is a resting position for humans.
-It's how we ate, pooped, and rested.
-Allow your heels to lift up as you squat down and spend a few minutes daily in a squat.
+Squatting is a natural resting position for humans.
+It's a position we used for eating, resting, and even during childbirth.
+Let your heels lift as you squat down and try to spend a few minutes daily in a squat to enhance mobility.

 Half-squat

-This is a great option that allows you to flow while getting the squatting benefits.
-One leg is in a squat position while the other side is toe sitting or heel sitting.
+This option allows you to flow while gaining the benefits of squatting.
+One leg is in a squat position, while the other side is in toe sitting or heel sitting.

 Man in black tank top demonstrates various squatting positions on a mat, with text labels indicating "Half-squat," "Toe sitting," and "Heel sitting."

-The above postures use gravity and body alignment to decompress joints and promote circulation of blood and lymph.
-Lymphatic vessels run parallel to blood vessels and a primary function is to recycle excess fluid to prevent swelling.
-Circulation of lymph is also essential for immune function and tissue recovery.
-The lymphatic system is like our blood circulatory system, but it has no pump like the heart.
-Instead, in order to promote circulation of the lymphatic system, we must use our muscles and movement.
+The above postures use gravity and proper body alignment to decompress joints and improve circulation of blood and lymph.
+Lymphatic vessels run parallel to blood vessels, recycling excess fluid to prevent swelling.
+Effective circulation of lymph is essential for immune function and tissue recovery.
+The lymphatic system functions similarly to our blood circulatory system, but it lacks a pump like the heart.
+To enhance lymphatic circulation, we must rely on our muscles and movement.

 Skeleton comparison: left shows the lymphatic system in green, right shows veins and arteries in red and blue; labeled accordingly.

-While sitting in a chair is likely to make your pains worse, these resting positions are likely to make it better.
-Each position encourages different muscle groups to stretch and release, resulting in significantly reduced tightness.
-Play around with these positions and find some that feel right for you.
+While sitting in a chair can exacerbate pain, these restorative positions may offer relief.
+Each position encourages different muscle groups to stretch and relax.
+This process can significantly alleviate tightness.
+It's essential to experiment with these positions and discover which ones feel best for your body.

 Embracing Your Path to Relief